Fast Neutrino Flavor Conversions can Help and Hinder Neutrino-Driven Explosions

 If our results are confirmed, they could also be relevant for the mass distributions of NSs and black holes (BHs).
 Earlier explosions due to FFCs can lower the minimum NS mass expected from stellar collapse and might help to explain the formation of NSs below 1.2\,M$_\odot$, whose observation challenges current CCSN models \cite{Stockinger+2020,Suwa+2018}.
 For example, our model M11.2-2D-1e10 produces a NS with a baryonic mass of only 1.30\,M$_\odot$ (gravitational mass of $\sim$1.19\,M$_\odot$ for 12\,km radius; \cite{Lattimer+2001}) instead of $\sim$1.36\,M$_\odot$ without FFC.
 On the other hand, more difficult explosions for massive progenitors would not only raise the BH formation rate, but could also bear on the red supergiant problem, i.e., the lack of observed type-II SNe from progenitors with zero-age-main-sequence masses above 17--20\,M$_\odot$ \cite{Smartt+2009}, although current 2D and 3D models yield explosions well beyond this mass range \cite{Nakamura+2015,Burrows+2021}.

 {\bf\em Acknowledgments.}---J.E.\ is grateful to Robert Glas and Oliver Just for their introduction to the use of the \textsc{Alcar} code.
 This work was supported by the German Research Foundation (DFG) through the Collaborative Research Centre ``Neutrinos and Dark Matter in Astro- and Particle Physics (NDM),'' Grant No.\ SFB-1258-283604770, and under Germany’s Excellence Strategy through the Cluster of Excellence ORIGINS EXC-2094-390783311.
 In Copenhagen this project received funding from the Villum Foundation (Project No.~37358) and the Danmarks Frie Forskningsfonds (Project No.\ 8049-00038B).
+SA, GR, and HTJ would like to express special thanks to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID~39083149), for its hospitality and its partial support during the completion of this work.
 We also acknowledge the use of the following software: \textsc{Matplotlib}~\cite{Matplotlib}, \textsc{Numpy}~\cite{Numpy}, \textsc{SciPy}~\cite{SciPy}, \textsc{IPython}~\cite{IPython}.